JonMrowczynski/CSC213Project1/README.md

 ---

-### 🧪 **Step 2: Make Sure Your Card Record Passes All Tests!**
+### 🧪 **Step 2: Make Sure Your `Card` `record` Passes All Tests!**

 - A **JUnit test file** (`CardTest.java`) is provided to verify your implementation.
-- You can determine what each of them test by looking at their corresponding javadocs and testing code.
+- You can determine what each of them test by looking at their corresponding Javadocs and testing code.
-- It is not guaranteed that your `Card` record function completely correctly if it passes all the tests, but it is a very good check!
+- It is not guaranteed that your `Card` `record` functions completely correctly if it passes all the tests, but it is a very good check!
 ---

 ### 🔧 **Step 3: Implement the `Deck` Class**

-The `class Deck` in `Deck.java` represents a **custom-sized deck of playing cards**, supporting shuffling and drawing.
+The `class Deck` in `Deck.java` represents a **custom-sized deck of playing cards**, that supports shuffling and drawing.

 #### **Deck Rules:**